 If the chicken is not 165 F, return it to the pot and seal and cook for an additional 2 minutes.

-Meals to Use Chicken In Throughout the Week
+Meals to Use in Instant Pot Chicken Recipes Throughout the Week

 There are so many ways to use chicken in recipes throughout the week.
 Here are some easy ideas: